Chemistry only

 The image opposite shows a typical electrochemical cell.
 Here the reactive metal magnesium is connected to the less reactive metal copper.
 The two metals are dipped into a suitable electrolyte solution.
 A voltmeter or an ammeter or even a bulb can be placed in the circuit to detect if an electrical voltage or current is flowing.
 The most reactive metal in the cell, in this case the magnesium metal will be oxidised, that is it will lose electrons and these electrons will flow through the wire towards the less reactive copper metal.

 The most reactive metal in the cell will form the negatively charged electrode (the anode) while the less reactive metal in the cell will form the positively charged cathode.
-This is the opposite way around from perhaps what you were expecting, in electrolytic cells the anode has a positive charge while the cathode has a negative charge, however in electrochemical cells it is the other way round so be careful not to mix them up.
+This is the opposite way around from perhaps what you were expecting, in electrolytic cells the anode has a positive charge while the cathode has a negative charge, however in electrochemical cells or galvanic cells it is the other way round so be careful not to mix them up.

 potassium |